vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `text_columns` a list of column names that include textual information we want to use
 - `title_column` is an optional column name that will hold textual information to be used as title
 - `metadata_columns` a list of column names that we want to use as metadata
+- `column_types` an optional dictionary of column name and type (int, float, str).
+If unspecified, or for columns not included, the default type is str.
 - `separator` a string that will be used as a separator in the CSV file (default ',') (relevant only for CSV files)
 - `sheet_name` the name of the sheet in the XLSX file to use (relevant only for XLSX files)